mlauret/ROS-kinetic-tutorial-tech.IO/markdowns/2-what-is-ROS/what-is-ROS.md

 You will need :
 - Some times and courage
 - C++ and/or Python skills
-- #if C++_Skills #define [Boost_skills](http://www.boost.org/) #endif

-All ROS infrastructure will be given to you by tech.io with the help of docker image.
-No install required.
-Just code and run.
-Awesome.
+#### Should I use  Python or C++ ?

+Most people will tell you to use Python : It's easier, faster to learn and code, cleaner when you are a beginner.

+I recommend you to choose your favorite language (You can even use Lisp in ROS but I will not cover it in the tutorial), C++ will allow you to code a [faster application](https://benchmarksgame.alioth.debian.org/u64q/compare.php?lang=python3&lang2=gpp), but a bad C++ code will be much more slower and difficult to maintain than a simple python code.

-### Are you ready ? you can go straight to the next course or learn a little bit more about ROS :
+### Are you ready ? you can go straight to the next chapter or learn a little bit more about ROS :

 # History